 Accidents involving toxic chemicals can be tricky to anticipate and control.
 There can be many chemicals on the job at any given time — including solids, liquids, gases, mists, and fumes — and each substance can enter the body via a different channel.

-Although many chemicals are present around the workplace, the majority of toxic chemical issues arise from gas and chemical leaks.
-Gas leaks in particular occur often in older buildings and are difficult to manage, especially since some (like carbon monoxide) are odorless, therefore hard to detect.
+Although many chemicals are present around the workplace like high-value chemicals that require dry disconnect systems to prevent leaks, the majority of toxic chemical issues arise from gas and chemical leaks.
+Gas leaks, in particular, occur often in older buildings and are difficult to manage, especially since some (like carbon monoxide) are odorless, therefore hard to detect.
 The safest way to deal with a gas leak is to exit the area immediately, as these chemicals can quickly cause lasting damage to the body.

 A plan should also be in place for when spills occur.
 Generally, this plan should involve cleaning the spill and the people involved as quickly as possible.
 Having some simple eyewash stations and safety showers are important if your company regularly deals with harsh chemicals with the potential to seriously harm on contact.
 But the best way to handle a spill is to avoid it altogether by having a system set up for spill containment.